Giphy/ios-radar-memory-leak-sample/README.md

 // Wrapper class which contains an enum and Array
 // The class needs to contain the the Array in order for
-// the Enum to leak
+// the Enum to leak.
 class WrapperClass {

-    // Optional enums marked with @objc will leak. var leakOptionalEnum: leakingObjCMarkedEnum?
+  // Optional enums marked with @objc will leak. var leakyOptionalEnum: leakingObjCMarkedEnum?

   // Include an array to trigger this behaviour.
   // Empty arrays won't cause the leak, so lets add an arbitrary Int var myArray: [Int] = [80]
 }

 class ViewController: UIViewController {

   // Hang on to a reference to our Wrapper Class instance. var wc: WrapperClass?

   override func viewDidLoad() {
     super.viewDidLoad()

     // Allocate an instance of our class
-        // and things will start leaking at this point wc = WrapperClass()
+    // and things will start leaking at this point. wc = WrapperClass()
   }
 }
 ```